Flood Warning issued for White, Woodruff by NWS - News Break

 Flood Warning issued for White, Woodruff by NWS

-Effective: 2021-05-26 19:48:00 CDT Expires: 2021-05-27 20:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-05-27 09:35:00 CDT Expires: 2021-05-28 09:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 River forecasts are based on current conditions and rainfall forecasted to occur over the next 24 hours.
 During periods of flooding...Evening forecasts are reissued with updated rainfall forecasts.
 Observed and forecasted stage data plots are available on our Advanced Hydrologic Prediction Service web page at... www.weather.gov/lzk Under the Current Conditions section...Select River and Lakes AHPS.
-Target Area: White; Woodruff The Flood Warning continues for the following rivers in Arkansas White River At Clarendon affecting Arkansas and Monroe Counties.
-White River At Augusta affecting White and Woodruff Counties.
-The Flood Warning remains in effect The Flood Warning continues for the White River At Augusta. * Until further notice. * At 7:00 PM CDT Wednesday the stage was 29.9 feet. * Flood stage is 26.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall slowly fall. * Impact...At 30.0 feet, Thousands of acres of farm ground flooded.
-County roads on both sides of the river are flooded, including County Road 871 and 899.
-Fld Observed Forecast 7 PM Crest Location Stg Stg Day/Time Thu Fri Sat Crest Time Date White River Augusta 26.0 29.9 Wed 7 PM 29.0 28.3 27.9 Fallingalerts.weather.gov
+Target Area: White; Woodruff The Flood Warning is extended for the following rivers in Arkansas White River At Clarendon affecting Arkansas and Monroe Counties.
+The Flood Warning continues for the following rivers in Arkansas White River At Augusta affecting White and Woodruff Counties.
+The Flood Warning remains in effect The Flood Warning continues for the White River At Augusta. * Until further notice. * At 9:00 AM CDT Thursday the stage was 29.5 feet. * Flood stage is 26.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall to 26.7 feet Sunday, June 06.
+Additional rises are possible thereafter. * Impact...At 28.0 feet, Roads in Henry Gray Hurricane Lake Wildlife Management area flooded.
+Thousands of acres of cultivated land flooded in White and Woodruff counties.
+Fld Observed Forecast 7 AM Crest Location Stg Stg Day/Time Fri Sat Sun Crest Time Date White River Augusta 26.0 29.5 Thu 9 AM 28.7 28.2 28.0 Fallingalerts.weather.gov